MD-Meetup/talks/README.md

-# talks
+# Talks
-Ideas for talks.
+Github issues for talks.
+Here you may add any ideas for talks.